Teichlab/cellhint/README.md

 + <details>
   <summary><strong>2.3.
 Meta-analysis</strong></summary>

-  A distance matrix-like instance, which is from the class [Distance](https://celltypist.readthedocs.io/en/latest/celltypist.contro.distance.Distance.html) as defined by CellTypist, is also stashed in `alignment` as the attribute `.base_distance`.
+  A distance matrix-like instance, which is from the class [Distance](https://celltypist.readthedocs.io/en/latest/celltypist.contro.distance.Distance.html) as defined by CellHint, is also stashed in `alignment` as the attribute `.base_distance`.
   ```python
   #Access the distance object.
   alignment.base_distance